potcoin-repos/electrum-pot-server/HOWTO.md

 irc.freenode.net #electrum and we'll try to congratulate you on supporting the community by running an Electrum node

-If you're operating a public Electrum POT server please subscribe to or regulary check the following thread: https://bitcointalk.org/index.php?topic=85475.0
+If you're operating a public Electrum Potcoin server please subscribe to or regulary check the following thread: https://bitcointalk.org/index.php?topic=85475.0
 It'll contain announcements about important updates to Electrum